 10 Homemade Dog Treat Recipes Made With Pumpkin

-I’m terrible at cooking human food, but there is one thing I’m pretty good at; making dog treats.
-Unlike my friends and family, my dog never complains about my toast being burnt, my sauce being runny, or my treats being overdone (dogs are awesome that way).
+I’m terrible at cooking human food, but there is one type of cooking I’m pretty good at; making dog treats.
+Unlike my friends and family, my dog never complains about my toast being burnt, my sauce being runny, or my treats being overdone (dogs are just awesome that way).

 Pumpkin Dog Treat Recipes

 I hate to say it, but it’s beginning to feel a lot like fall around here.
 And one of the first things that comes to mind when I think of fall is pumpkin (and scary costumes, skeletons and ghouls, but that’s beside the point…).
 And when I think of pumpkin I think about all the great pumpkin dog treat recipes I’ve made over the years.

 Pureed pumpkin (with no added sugar) is one of my favorite ingredients to use in dog treats.
 It’s nutritious for dogs — it’s high in fiber, low in fat, and loaded with beta carotene, magnesium, potassium, iron, zinc and vitamins A and C. And the high fiber content in pumpkin can benefit your dog’s digestive track, which is why it’s often recommended for dogs with stomach issues such as diarrhea.

 Pumpkin is a great ingredient to use in dog treats.
 From grain free to frozen options, here’s 10 homemade dog treat recipes made with pumpkin.
 And if you’re interested in even more homemade dog treats be sure to check out our list of 25 easy dog treat recipes & 39 healthy snacks you can stuff in a Kong.

 1. Peanut Butter & Pumpkin Dog Treats / All Recipes